nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Pipeline to ingest raw data in a time-stamped folder to Azure Datalake blob storage from a SQL database.

- 1. Lookups the JSON configuration file for this pipeline
+ 1. Looks up the JSON configuration file for this pipeline
  2. Source:

     a.
 Sets the source database owner (dbo)